hvanova/hvanova/README.md

+### Hello!
+Glad you're here 🌱
-#### Pronouns: she/her
+Pronouns: she/they

+✨ I'm currently working on a deep learning model for landcover classification.
+I'm interested in applying the model in risk analysis and hope to expand the model with atmospheric data.

-#### Looking to collaborate on modeling climate variability, system simulations, policy analysis, and data visualization.
+✨ I'm always open to collaborate and am interested in climate variability, system simulation, and data visualization.

 <!--
 **hvanova/hvanova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.